New Horizons Un-Limited Inc.

 California

-National Arts and Disability Center and the California Arts Council will make available grants up to $500 for professional development and/or technical assistance activities.
+UCLA's National Arts and Disabilities Center administers the California Art Council’s Arts and Accessibility Technical Assistance Program Grant will make available grants up to $500 for professional development and/or technical assistance activities.
 The funded activities are to support efforts in making arts programs and services accessible to people with disabilities.
 The activities and requests could include, but are not limited to:

 - Leasing or renting of ramps, or assistive listening devices.